2017 Croatia Travel Tips. Croatia Packing List: What to Pack For Croatia

 If you want to fit in with the local women, when deciding on your packing list for Croatia, think seaside glamor and effortless chic.
 You’ll notice while on your vacation in Croatia, that unlike other European cities where stylish local women rarely stray from a subdued navy/gray/black/white palate, Croatian women are not afraid to wear brighter colors, which look fabulous against a Mediterranean tan.
 Never sloppy, Croatian women eschew cargo shorts and baggy tee shirts for more streamlined and form-fitting silhouettes.

 Considering your summer vacation may take you from a lazy day on the beach to a night out in the city to a hike in the mountains, it can be tricky to know what to wear in Croatia.
 Try to find outfits that can work for multiple occasions.
 The key is picking simple pieces that you can dress down for the day and dress up for the evening.
-Consider getting a packing cube to keep all your outfits organised and your bag neat and tidy for the journey.
+Consider getting a packing cube to keep all your outfits organized and your bag neat and tidy for the journey.

 General Rules to Consider While Making Your Croatia Packing List